dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 This means setting the connection notifications will be verified first.
 When none of the filters from the connection notifications match the incident, then the global notification filters are verified.

-In final, when no filter matched the filters, neither connection nor global, or none of them broke searching for the next and no more filters were available, the verification process fails to use the default notification configuration in final.
+In final, when no filter matched the filters, neither connection nor global, or none of them broke searching for the next and no more filters were available, the verification process fails to use the **default notification** configuration in final.

-The default notification can be set on the connection notification and the global notification configuration as well but the connection one has precedence over the global.
+The default notification can be set on the connection notification and the global notification configuration as well but the **connection one has precedence over the global**.

-When the incident does not match any filter and no address is set in the default notification, no notification will be sent.
+When the incident **does not match** any filter and no address is set in the default notification, **no notification will be sent**.

 The connection notification configuration can be reached in each of the created connections by clicking the **Data sources** in the menu.
 Then select a connection and click on the Notifications tab.